-- Becoming withdrawn from family;
+- becoming withdrawn from family

-- Sudden loss of interest in school decline in attendance or academic achievement;
+- sudden loss of interest in school decline in attendance or academic achievement

-- Starting to use new or unknown slang words;
+- starting to use new or unknown slang words

-- Holding unexplained money or possessions;
+- holding unexplained money or possessions

-- Staying out unusually late without reason;
+- staying out unusually late without reason

-- Sudden change in appearance dressing in a particular style or 'uniform';
+- sudden change in appearance dressing in a particular style or 'uniform'

-- · Dropping out of positive activities;
+- dropping out of positive activities

-- New nickname;
+- new nickname

-- Unexplained physical injuries;
+- unexplained physical injuries

-- Graffiti style tags on possessions, school books, walls;
+- graffiti style tags on possessions, school books, walls

-- Constantly talking about another young person who seems to have a lot of influence over them;
+- constantly talking about another young person who seems to have a lot of influence over them

-- Broken off with old friends and hanging around with a new group;
+- broken off with old friends and hanging around with a new group

-- Increased use of social networking sites;
+- increased use of social networking sites

-- Starting to adopt codes of group behaviour e.g. ways of talking and hand signs;
+- starting to adopt codes of group behaviour e.g. ways of talking and hand signs

-- Expressing aggressive or intimidating views towards other groups of young people some of whom

-may have been friends in the past;
+- expressing aggressive or intimidating views towards other groups of young people some of whom may have been friends in the past

-- Being scared when entering certain areas;
+- being scared when entering certain areas

-• Being concerns by the presence of unknown youths in their neighbourhood.
+- being concerned by the presence of unknown youths in their neighbourhood

-This is not an exhaustive list and should be used as a guide, amended as appropriate in light of local knowledge of the risk factors in a particular area.
+This is not an exhaustive list and should be used as a guide.